augustohernandez/bachelor_thesis_ROS_arduino_braccio/README.md

-# Bachelor_Thesis: "Arduino Braccio and use of the ROS framework for the development of new RFID functionalities"
+# Bachelor Thesis on the integration of the Arduino robotic arm Braccio into ROS and RFID.

 https://www.youtube.com/watch?v=DEiugQy9lIM